open-telemetry/opentelemetry-ruby/exporter/otlp/README.md

 The `opentelemetry-exporter-otlp` gem provides an [OTLP](https://github.com/open-telemetry/opentelemetry-proto) exporter for OpenTelemetry for Ruby.
 Using `opentelemetry-exporter-otlp`, an application can configure OpenTelemetry to export collected tracing data to [the OpenTelemetry Collector][opentelemetry-collector-home].

+This OTLP exporter only supports OTLP/HTTP at this time.

 ## What is OpenTelemetry?

 [OpenTelemetry][opentelemetry-home] is an open source observability framework, providing a general-purpose API, SDK, and related tools required for the instrumentation of cloud-native software, frameworks, and libraries.